You want smart political talk without the meltdowns?

 These are the propaganda master puppeteers.

-And I think for the first time, and we spoke about this just the other night on your show on Fox, what we're seeing for the first time now, regardless of what the Houthis are putting out, is that Trump is speaking the language of the Middle East correctly more than any president I've seen in the last decade.
+And I think for the first time, and we spoke about this just the other night on your show on Fox, what we're seeing for the first time now, regardless of what the Houthis are putting out, is that Trump is speaking the language of the Middle East correctly, more than any president I've seen in the last decade.

-Um Biden, absolute failure, but when Trump came in and hit the Houthis with a thousand plus strikes over, I believe it was fifty days, correct me if I'm wrong.
+But when Trump came in and hit the Houthis with a thousand-plus strikes over, I believe it was 50 days.

-That to me was almost less about dismantling the Houthis and more about signaling to Iran that this is very easy for us, and you should be lucky that you're just dealing with Israel.
+That to me was almost less about dismantling the Houthis and more about signaling to Iran that this is very easy for us.

 His ambiguity, I believe, puts that region on eggshells, which is the only thing that those mullahs understand.